finshift/docs/readme.md

 - Microservices architecture
 - Internal communication made using gRPC
 - Docker (1 container per service)

+### Authorization Container
+- Service dedicated to receive and filter all requests made against any of the services, authorize the access and use of the desired service resources, and redirect the request

 ### Application Containers
 - Python